Mortgage & Investment — Updated for 2026–2027

 Frequently Asked Questions

-Why is the breakeven rate higher than my loan rate?
+Why is the breakeven investment return higher than my home loan rate?

-How does the 50% CGT discount work here?
+How does the 50% CGT discount affect the comparison?

-Can I split the money between both strategies?
+Can I split the lump sum between offset and investing?

 More tools